SanchitaMishra170676/javascript-curriculum/README.md

 Star this repoistry for easy accessibility.
 We will be updating these topics with the best resources to learn them.

-For any help/support, contact us at dsckiet@gmail.com
+For any help/support, contact us at: dsckiet@gmail.com

 ![words by a developer from facebook and the creater of react](https://github.com/dsckiet/javascript-curriculum/blob/master/js-curriculum.jpg)